ocentra/TabAgent/project_plan.md

 ### Task 4: Build Summarization Module
 **Goal**: Summarize web pages, articles, and PDFs.
 **Steps**:
-1. In `background.js`, use the phi4 model (via transformers.js) to generate summaries of scraped content.
+1. In `background.js`, use the  model (via transformers.js) to generate summaries of scraped content.
 2. Pass scraped content from `content.js` to `background.js` via message passing.
-3. Reference `example_sources/summarizer.js` (from AI-PC-Samples) for summarization logic and adapt it for phi4.
+3. Reference `example_sources/summarizer.js` (from AI-PC-Samples) for summarization logic and adapt it for LLM.
 **How It Fits**: Enables concise summaries for users.

 ### Task 5: Set Up RxDB for Vector Storage and WASM for Search